 - Step 1 Risk Identification In simple terms, risk identification aims to recognise what could go wrong, and how.
-It begins with the annual review of strategic objectives and the subsequent work conducted by the 3 Trust sub-committees (Resources, Quality of Education and Audit).
+It begins with the annual review of strategic objectives and the subsequent work conducted by the 3 Trust subcommittees (Resources, Quality of Education and Audit).
 However, all Trustees, Head Teachers and members of Trust Leadership Teams are responsible for highlighting any key risks that they identify.
 Strategic risks should be passed to the COO to collate in the Trust Risk Register for further analysis. - Step 2 Risk Analysis Risk analysis seeks to understand the likelihood of the activity or event occurring, the potential severity of the outcome, and to ascertain who owns each risk.
 The Trust has developed a risk matrix, showing likelihood versus impact, to determine the risk of any single event occurring. - Step 3 Risk Management Having identified and assessed the likely risks, the Board of Trustees, Trust subcommittees and/or Trust Leadership Team develop measures to reduce their likelihood and impact, mitigate unfavourable outcomes, and exploit opportunities that may arise.
 Risks are prioritised, so that attention can be focused on mitigating the most severe first. - Step 4 Review This process is an iterative process.
 The Risk Register is maintained by the Trust Central Office, owned by the COO; it is reviewed regularly by the Trust Leadership Team and CEO who is responsible for raising strategic risks to the Board of Trustees.
 The Risk Management Strategy and the Risk Register must be reviewed annually by the Board of Trustees.
 Both the Risk Strategy and Risk Register are available on the Trust website to enable all Trustees to be familiar with strategic risks.

-From 1st September 2020 to 31st August 2021, the Trust's three key risks, were:
+From 1st September 2021 to 31st August 2022, the Trust's top two key risks, were:

 Potential failure of Academy Board to secure sufficient funds to deliver strategic objectives.
 In line with many Trusts and academies forecast funding levels continue to present the highest risk.
-Previous reports have highlighted our concerns associated with our ability to keep pace with rising staff costs and reductions in real term income whilst this is likely to reduce in 2021 future years staffing costs are likely to grow substantially.
+Previous reports have highlighted our concerns associated with our ability to keep pace with rising staff costs, inflation, and utility costs against reductions in real term income.
 As a Trust experiencing continued growth in pupil numbers, the time lag in funding for these pupils when combined with current funding levels impacts on the ability for our schools to remain within planned budgets.
 The Trust Resources Committee receives this matter as a standing agenda item at every meeting and we are working with head teachers and local governing bodies to ensure that we manage in-year budgets as effectively as possible.
 The Trust has undertaken a thorough benchmarking exercise of schools within the Trust so that we are now able to compare our key lines of income and expenditure.

 Inability to recruit and retain enough capable and motivated staff.
-Recruiting and retaining high quality teaching staff is continuing to be difficult in some key subject areas.
-The reputation of all of our schools is dependent of high-quality staff delivering outstanding education.
-The Trust 5-year financial plan highlights significant pressure from September 2021 as the percentage of total staff expenditure against total income continues to rise.
-This has also been further compounded with the pandemic, and the Trust has struggled to also recruit in non-teaching roles as well.
+Recruiting and retaining high quality staff is continuing to be difficult against a backdrop of low unemployment and a jobs market that favours the employee.
+The reputation of all our schools is dependent of high-quality staff delivering outstanding education.